Amber Chia

-Amber Chia (谢丽萍 (謝麗萍, Chiā Lê-phêng, Ze6 Lai6 Ping4), pinyin: Xiè Lìpíng; born 14 December 1981) is a Malaysian model, actress, TV host and brand ambassador.
+Amber Chia (谢丽萍 (謝麗萍, Chiā Lê-phêng), pinyin: Xiè Lìpíng; born 14 December 1981) is a Malaysian model, actress, TV host and brand ambassador.
 She was born in Teluk Intan, Malaysia but grew up in the town of Tawau in Sabah, East Malaysia.
 Chia started her own company called Amber Creations in mid-2009 and a modelling school Amber Chia Academy in August 2010.

 Early life

 Chia was born in Teluk Intan, Perak.
 Due to her parents' hardship, she was taken care of by her foster parents since she was only eight years old.
 When she turned 12, Chia moved back to Tawau, Sabah.
-She stopped schooling at 15, to work full-time in order to help her family.
-In an interview with iMoney.my, Chia worked three jobs; selling fish at the market in the morning, salesgirl at a small local mall during the day and a cashier at a pub at night.
+She left school at 15 to work full-time in order to help her family.
+In an interview with iMoney.my, Chia worked three jobs; selling fish at the market in the morning, sales at a small local mall during the day and a cashier at a pub at night.

 Career

 Winner of the Guess Watches Timeless Beauty International Model Search 2004 title, Chia became the first Asian model to campaign for Guess Watches worldwide.
+The Star wrote that her non-nude appearance on the first issue of Indonesia Playboy in April 2006 led to "controversy".
 Victoria Beckham selected her to present the Victoria Beckham Autumn/Winter 2009 Ready to Wear Collection during the New York Fashion Week.